lfu7/covid19challenge/README.md

 If an error occurs run: <br />
 <b> pip install cs50 </b> <br />
 <b> pip install flask_session </b> <br />
-Click the local host to view the app <br />
+Visit the local host to view the app <br />
-The address of tbe local host is http://127.0.0.1:5000/
+The address of the local host is http://127.0.0.1:5000/